-This crayon resist painting is a fun April showers craft to celebrate those rain showers that ultimately bring such beautiful flowers.
+This crayon resist painting is a fun April showers craft to celebrate those rain showers that ultimately bring such beautiful flowers in May.

 Affiliate links have been used below.
 For my full disclosure, click here.

 April Showers Craft